POETSII/pstack/docs/pcli.md

 with the crucial difference that it's been executed by one of the engines connected to the `pstack` deployment in use.

+#### Processes

+One of the design goals of `pstack` is to provide a desktop-like POETS environment.
+To this end, some concepts are burrowed from POSIX including the notion of a process as an instance of an executable binary.
+In `pstack`, a _process_ is an in-memory instance of a POETS XML application.

+Processes are in one of two states:

+1. _Waiting_: the process is held in memory but awaits the availability of a sufficient number of suitable engines to start.

+2. _Running_: the process has started; all of its [regions](engines.md#simulation-regions) are being simulated by suitable engines.

 #### The Process Viewer

 Before delving into more commands and  usage scenarios, it's probably a good